 Further, pre-marital counseling or mediation might seem “old fashioned” but I think we might all agree that the divorce rates were lower in the past.
 So I believe something needs to change and I recommend mediation.
 What do you have to lose by exploring the options of counseling and mediation?
 Good communication is the single most effective tool we have in our society for succeeding in our personal and professional worlds.

 Imagine the harmony that could develop when starting out with smart, defined choices in your household.
 You’ve seen those couples, the ones who radiate happiness.
 Not that I am promising to deliver happiness to your doorstep, but you have seen it yourself when a couple is in harmony, or you’ve envied those parents who don’t seem stressed when directing their children’s activities.
 It can happen for you too.

-At San Diego Family Mediation Center, we have years of experience guiding families in all stages of their relationship, through the necessary communication and process of outlining everyone’s needs in a family.
+The mediators here at West Coast Family Mediation Center have years of experience guiding families in all stages of their relationship, through the necessary communication and process of outlining everyone’s needs in a family.
+Contact West Coast Family Mediation Center.
 We want to help you begin this process early and help you have a successful marriage.